baobabKoodaa/one-click-youtube-dl/README.md

 it was showing in the GUI was "finished" (as in, the download 'finished' successfully, when in fact it failed to download anything at all).
 In contrast to youtube-dl-gui, this tool simply opens youtube-dl in a command prompt and keeps the window open so you can see all the output that youtube-dl gives.

+**Why Java, couldn't this be a simple bash script?**

+Sure, why not.
+I just don't have experience writing Windows bash scripts and I don't know how to do URL validation with bash.
+If you just had a simple bash script to run youtube-dl without URL validation, you would run the risk of running arbitrary bash commands from clipboard (if you accidentally had something in clipboard that you shouldn't have) -- so URL validation is important.
+It only took a few seconds to write rudimentary URL validation with Java, so I minimized my own time by writing this in a language that's familiar to me.
+The downside of this choice is that users need Java to run this, but then again, the type of people who are likely to use this are developers who already have Java on their machine, so it's not really an issue.